yanbixing/Data-Science-Knowledge-Notes/general_machine_learning/models/tree_model.md

 - NOT reduce bias.

-#### 2.1.4.
-Bagging v.s.
-RF
+### 2.3.
+Bagging&RF Summary

+#### 2.3.1 Similarity
-- Similarity: both models trains multiple trees on bootstrap samples and reduce variance via model ensemble.
+both models trains multiple trees on bootstrap samples and reduce variance via model ensemble.

-- Difference:
+#### 2.3.2 Difference:
 - RF randomly select a subset of the features for each tree, further de-correlate different trees, which could further decrease the variance.
-  - RF typically use fully grown tree while
+- RF typically use fully grown tree while Bagging is not specified.

 Ref: [StackExchange](https://stats.stackexchange.com/questions/264129/what-is-the-difference-between-bagging-and-random-forest-if-only-one-explanatory)

+#### 2.3.2 Data preference

+Bad for stable data, since to get better prediction, for stable data, we need reduce bias.
+But bagging/RF mainly focus on reduce variance.

+Suitable for noisy data, since for noisy data, we need reduce variance, which fits Bagging/RF.

 ## 3. Boosting tree